Undergraduates majoring in the History of Art are introduced to visual objects across a wide range of media, cultures and periods.

 Entrance requirements for the major:

 Students interested in the art history major may speak to the Area Chair to become an intended art history major (I-Art:art history).
 As intended majors, students should complete ARHI 2300 Art History I: Cave Painting to Michelangelo (or 2311H or approved equivalent) and ARHI 2400 Art History II: Baroque to Modern (or 2411H or approved equivalent).
-After successfully completing these two surveys, intended majors must take two 3000-level courses in different historical areas before entering the major (see below for an explanation of areas).
-If the student has a combined GPA of 3.0 in these four courses, he or she may return to the area chair to change the major status from intended to full.
-Students who do not have a combined GPA of 3.0 in these 12 hours and who want to pursue an art history major will be expected to take other 3000-level courses until their art history GPA reaches 3.0.
+After successfully completing these two surveys, with a combined GPA of 3.0 in these two courses, he or she may make an appointment with the area chair to change the major status from intended to full.
+Students who do not have a combined GPA of 3.0 in their survey courses but want to pursue an art history major will be expected to take other 3000-level courses until their art history GPA reaches 3.0.

 The following General Degree Requirements will be counted toward the major: